FrostyX/frostyx.github.io/_drafts/crooked-rook.md

 ```

 We can see several Gleam features in this example.
 It doesn't have exceptions
-but works with errors as values.
-It also leans heavily towards pattern
+and instead returns errors as values.
+It leans heavily towards pattern
-matching.
-There isn't if-else statement in the language.
-The pattern matching is
+matching, there is not even an if-else statement in the language.
+The pattern
-also exhaustive, otherwise I would definitelly forget to handle the error
+matching is exhaustive, otherwise I would definitely forget to handle the
-case.
+error case.
 I love all of these features.
-The one I quite dislike is that for the sake
+The one I quite dislike, however, is
-of simplicity, Gleam doesn't support string formatting.
+that for the sake of simplicity, Gleam doesn't support string formatting.

-## Hardware
+## Intimate hardware

 On paper, hardware should've been the easy part.
-There is an exhaustive list of
+There is an
-supported manufacturers and devices supported by the buttplug.io project, so I
+[exhaustive list][supported-devices] of manufacturers and devices supported by
-randomly picked one that was possible to buy in Czech Republic.
-It paired with
+the [buttplug.io][buttplugio] project.
+I randomly picked some device that was
+possible to buy in Czech Republic.
+It paired with my phone within seconds, so I
-my phone within seconds, so I started celebrating an easy victory.
-Just to waste
+started celebrating an easy victory, just to waste the rest of the day trying to
-the rest of the day trying to pair the device with my computer.
+pair the device with my computer.

 Here is the ten-thousand foot view.
 A toy communicates with your computer via Bluetooth LE.
 Some manufacturers
 require [pairing before use][pairing], some don't.
 You don't use the system
 Bluetooth manager to connect to the device.
 Clients like
-[buttplug-py][buttplugpy], [buttplug-js][buttplugjs], etc, don't control the toy
+[buttplug-py][buttplugpy], [buttplug-js][buttplugjs], [etc][buttplug-libraries],
-directly.
-They only communicate with a server like [intiface-engine][engine] via
+don't control the toy directly, they only communicate with a server like
-websockets.
-The server then does the heavy lifting.
+[intiface-engine][engine] via websockets.
+The server then does the heavy
+lifting.
 You can run the server like this:

 ```
 $ cargo install intiface-engine